 If the test procedure is being performed on a data IP endpoint and timer Tns-alive expires, depending on the implementation, the test procedure may be repeated.
 After NS-ALIVE-RETRIES unsuccessful retry attempts, the O&M system and the load sharing function are informed, and an NS-STATUS-Indication is sent to the NS user entity.
 An NS-STATUS procedure may be initiated towards a signalling IP endpoint.
-The NS-STATUS includes the two IP endpoints that comprise the NS\VC and a cause code "IP test failed".
+The NS-STATUS includes the two IP endpoints that comprise the NS_VC and a cause code "IP test failed".
 Further actions of the O&M system is out of the scope of the present document.

-When an NS-ALIVE fails for a path including a remote IP endpoint specified by the Resource Distribution Function, the sending side is allowed to change only its local endpoint.
+When an NS-ALIVE fails for a path, the sending side is allowed to change both the local IP endpoint and the remote IP endpoint.